deborahdore/deborahdore.github.io/_pages/about.md

 ---

-My background has always revolved around Artificial Intelligence.
-During my bachelor, I began studying Computer Science;
-basic subjects included Databases, Algorithms, Mathematical Analysis and Coding.
-Later, during my Master, I specialized in Artificial Intelligence through the study of Machine Learning, Deep Learning and Natural Language Processing.
-The choice to do a Ph.D. was a natural consequence of my studies.
+My background is rooted in Artificial Intelligence.
+During my Bachelor's, I studied core topics in Computer Science such as Databases, Algorithms, and Programming.
+In my Master's, I specialized in AI through courses in Machine Learning, Deep Learning, and Natural Language Processing, which naturally led me to pursue a Ph.D.

-Nowadays, my work focuses on Argument Mining, a recent sub-field of Natural Language Processing.
-Argument Mining deals with the automatic extraction of arguments, and their boundaries, from natural language text.
-Arguments can be connected with other arguments through supporting or attacking relations.
-An argument can be classified into “a claim” or “a premise”.
-A claim is a statement while a premise is another statement done to support or attack the claim.
-Argument identification and relation classification are the basic principal tasks of Argument Mining.
-Understanding arguments and their relations can help the general public detect logical fallacies and propaganda in someone’s speech and therefore help the public to be prevented from manipulation.

-My work primarily focuses on the application of Argument Mining in political debates.
-During the debates, a candidate can make a claim and a premise to support that claim; its opponent can make another claim attacking the debaters’ claim and so on.
-This creates an intricate argumentation graph that forms a natural application for argument mining techniques.
-In this domain, Argument Mining can ultimately help the voters make a more accurate and thoughtful decision.
+Currently, I focus on Argument Mining, a subfield of NLP concerned with automatically identifying arguments in text and classifying their structure—claims, premises, and their supporting or attacking relationships.
+This technology can help expose logical fallacies and propaganda, fostering more informed public discourse.

+My research applies Argument Mining to political debates, where speakers build complex argumentative structures.
+Mapping these interactions can support voters in making better-informed decisions.